joelsiks/admirals/README.md

 sudo apt-get install clang-tidy
 ```

-Depending on the development environment you are using, running clang-tidy might be different.
-If using VSCode, the process should be automatic if you use the `.vscode/settings.json` included in this repo.
+Running/using clang-tidy might be different depending on the development environment you are using.
+There is always the option of running it from the command-line (preferably using the included `run-clang-tidy`).

+For Visual Studio Code users there is a settings template in `vscode-template/settings.json` that includes the most important configuration for automatically running clang-tidy on file save, given that you have the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) installed.
+Either move `vscode-template/settings.json` into `.vsode/settings.json` or copy the contents into your existing `.vscode/settings.json`.

 # Authors